-Pending investment in longer-term portfolio holdings, PennantPark Investment may invest temporarily in U.S. Treasury Bills (of varying maturities), repurchase agreements, money markets or repo-like treasury securities.
+Pending investment in longer-term portfolio holdings, the Company may invest temporarily in U.S. Treasury Bills (of varying maturities), repurchase agreements, money markets or repo-like treasury securities.
 These temporary investments with maturities of 90 days or less are deemed cash equivalents and are included in the Schedule of Investments.
-At the end of each fiscal quarter, PennantPark Investment typically takes proactive steps to preserve investment flexibility for the next quarter, which is dependent upon the composition of its total assets at quarter end.
-PennantPark Investment may accomplish this in several ways, including purchasing U.S. Treasury Bills and closing out its positions on a net cash basis after quarter-end, temporarily drawing down on its Revolving Credit Facility, or utilizing repurchase agreements or other balance sheet transactions as are deemed appropriate for this purpose.
+At the end of each fiscal quarter, the Company may take proactive steps to preserve investment flexibility for the next quarter, which is dependent upon the composition of its total assets at quarter end.
+The Company may accomplish this in several ways, including purchasing U.S. Treasury Bills and closing out its positions on a net cash basis after quarter-end, temporarily drawing down on its Revolving Credit Facility or utilizing repurchase agreements or other balance sheet transactions as are deemed appropriate for this purpose.
 These amounts are excluded from adjusted gross assets for purposes of computing the management fee.
-U.S. Treasury Bills with maturities greater than 60 days from the time of purchase are marked-to-market consistent with PennantPark Investment's valuation policy.
+U.S. Treasury Bills with maturities greater than 60 days from the time of purchase are marked to market in a manner consistent with PennantPark Investment's valuation policy.